 - How do digital screens affect my child and their eye health?

-Please bring your child’s OHIP card, insurance coverage, and any vision correction devices that your child currently uses such as glasses and contact lenses.
+Please bring any insurance coverage you wish to use and vision correction devices that your child currently uses, such as glasses and contact lenses.

 Our practice provides eye care for the whole family.
 Book your child’s next eye exam today.